| Title: | Bayesian Network Belief Propagation |

 the marginal distributions obtained from |

-object containing information about the marginal distributions for continuous variables.
+a data.frame object containing information about the marginal distributions for continuous variables.

 The marginal distributions of continous variables in a CG-BN model are mixtures of Gaussian distributions.